dmarticus/dmarticus.github.io/_posts/2020-11-09-building-a-fantasy-football-draft-assistance-algorithm-part-1.md

 df.to_csv(r'./prepared_data/2020_ffl_df.csv')
 ```

-Below, I included an example of how the KDE estimation works for a given draft number.
-In the following example, `j` represents an arbitrary draft order from which we can generate a Gaussian KDE probability density function for the player corresponding to that draft rank.
+The above code takes a while to run, and since I'm no python wizard (and I'd only need to run this once to generate my final dataset), I couldn't be bothered to speed it up.
+If you're a python/data science wizard who has any tips on this, bang inbox.
+Something something Cunningham's law.
+But anyway, once this code finished running, I had a model for doing KDE estimation!

-The various point estimates for that player (from ESPN, SI, etc.) are indicated by the red '+'s at the bottom of the graph.
-What KDE does is to center a normal gaussian distribution (with area = `1/n`) for `n` point estimates) over each of these point estimates.
-Then, to generate the probability density function, we sum all of these "kernels" together - this summation is the orange line in the graph below.
+## An applied example of KDE

-Then, the following block of code generates a histogram from the KDE PDF showing the 1- and 2- standard deviation confidence intervals.
+Finally, I want include a specific example of how the KDE estimation works for a given draft number to provide context for how DAsHA would ultimately work.
+In the following code snippet, `j` represents an arbitrary draft order from which we can generate a Gaussian KDE probability density function for the player corresponding to that draft rank (i.e. it would be represent which pick you'd be making as the fantasy football manager).

 ```python
 j = 125